Legal Forms for Starting & Running a Small Business

 Withholding and Payroll Taxes.
 Every business with employees must withhold a portion of each employee’s income and deposit it with the IRS, and also make Social Security and Medicare tax payments to the IRS.
 Have each new employee fill out IRS Form W-4, Employment Withholding Allowance, included in this book.
 This form does not need to be filed with the IRS, but it tells you how many allowances an employee is claiming for tax purposes, so that you can withhold the correct amount of tax from his or her paycheck.
 For more information, be sure to get IRS Publication 15, Circular E, Employer’s Tax Guide.
 You can get this publication from the IRS website (www.irs.gov).

 Workers’ Compensation.
 Look into the workers’ compensation insurance requirements in your state.
 You’ll need this coverage in case a worker suffers an on-the-job injury, because such injuries aren’t covered by normal liability insurance.
-In most states, the Division of Workers’ Compensation falls under the Department of Industrial Relations.
-To find your state agency’s website, go to www.statelocalgov.net.
+To find your state agency’s website, go to www.irmi.com/resources/categories/statewcagencies.aspx.
 For more information on workers’ compensation laws, see The Employer’s Legal Handbook, Chapter 7.

 Compliance With Other Government Regulations.
 Several federal and state agencies administer other laws in the workplace.
 Be sure to comply with the laws of each agency:

-• New Hire Reporting Agency.
-For information on the new hire reporting program, which requires employers to report information on employees for the purpose of locating parents who owe child support, go to the Administration for Children & Families website at www.acf.hhs.gov/programs/cse.
-This website provides state-by-state reporting information including the name and address of your state’s new hire reporting agency.
-This agency may or may not be your state’s employment department.
+New Hire Reporting Agency.
+For information on the new hire reporting program, which requires employers to report information on employees for the purpose of locating parents who owe child support, go to the Administration for Children & Families website at www.acf.hhs.gov/programs/css/employers/new-hire-reporting.
+This website provides a link to state-by-state reporting information.
+Note that the new hire reporting agency in your state may or may not be your state’s employment department.

 Employment Applications.
 Form 9A: Employment Application requests information on the applicant’s educational background, training, skills, and achievements.